2017 Belmont Stakes Betting: Odds and Analysis

 Betsson 100% up to €125Get Bonus18+ to Play, T&Cs Apply

-At the time of writing, Classic Empire is the clear 7/4 favourite on Belmont Stakes online betting sites with Epicharis and Lookin at Lee at 9/2 apiece.
-Tapwrit (6/1), Senior Investment (7/1) and Irish War Cry (9/1), make up the rest of the top 6 horses in the betting.
+At the time of writing, Classic Empire is the clear 7/4 favorite on Belmont Stakes online betting sites with Epicharis and Lookin at Lee at 9/2 apiece.
+Tapwrit (6/1), Senior Investment (7/1), and Irish War Cry (9/1) make up the rest of the top 6 horses in the betting.

 Note that these odds are from non-USA betting sites only.
 If you live in the United States, you can still bet on the Belmont Stakes online, but you will have to wait until a few days before the race.
-USA-legal horse racing sites do not accept antepost wagers.
+Legal US horse racing sites do not accept antepost wagers.

 The Likely Suspects

 The Belmont Stakes is a greater test of stamina than the other two Triple Crown events as it is the longest race at 1 mile 4 furlongs.
-As I’ll reveal later on, favourites have a pretty poor record in the race in recent years.
-Since Point Given’s win in 2001, only American Pharaoh in 2015 has won the Belmont Stakes as favourite.
-In fact, 7 of the last 11 favourites failed to place at all.
+As I’ll reveal later on, favorites have a pretty poor record in the race in recent years.

 Long Odds Horses Fare Well in the Belmont Stakes